skitchin/ddupes/README.md

-DDupes
+ddupes

-DDupes is a Java application for finding and handling duplicate files in specified directories.
+ddupes is a Java application for finding and handling duplicate files in specified directories.
 It provides functionality to recursively scan directories, compute file hashes, identify duplicates, and optionally delete duplicate files, keeping only the most recently modified file.

 Features